How to transport lumberPosted On 12th April 2019

 How to Haul Lumber in a Pickup

 When it comes to transporting lumber, perhaps the most common thing people ask us is how to haul long lumber in a truck.
 For most people, a pickup truck is the most common way they’re going to haul things.
-But more often than not, the lumber is going to be longer the truck bed, which can be a problem.
+But more often than not, the lumber is going to be longer than the truck bed, which can be a problem.

 The first step is to assess the weight of your load.
 If it’s a relatively small load and under 250 lbs you can leave the tailgate up.
 Bundle your lumber together at both ends with straps to keep it together and stop it from moving around too much.
 You can also add additional support by securing it to a ladder.
 Lay the lumber in your truck bed so one end is against the cab and the other end is resting on the tailgate.